 Cast size: 9 (4 men, 5 women; race-neutral)

 Development history: This play was Gina’s graduate thesis at Augsburg University in Minneapolis, MN.
 The play was privately workshopped at Augsburg University and a public reading was held on March 19th, 2018 at Phoenix Theater in Minneapolis through Arts Nest.
-The play will have another public reading of excerpts from the developed script in July 2018 as part of graduation from Augsburg University.
+The play received a 20 minute public reading of excerpts from the developed script in July 2018 as part of graduation from Augsburg University.